 – Understanding the rhythm of a natural conversation, not “hogging” it

 What to do:

 – Short answers do not give enough information to accurately assess your level of English.
-Give at least two long or three shorter sentences in Part 1, about three to four longer sentences in Part 4.
+To please your examiners, you should come up with at least two long or three shorter sentences in Part 1 and about three to four longer sentences in Part 4.

-– Be sure to include your partner.
-See some phrases that you might find useful for that.
+– Be sure to include your partner!
+There are some phrases that you might find useful for that.

 – More phrases to initiate the dialogue and to support it with your ideas